dotterbear/service-config-server/README.md

 # service-eureka-scheduler

-A eureka server with docker image.
+A spring cloud config server with docker image.

 For more details, please see [service-overview](https://github.com/dotterbear/service-overview).